 Problems You’ll Face Finding Gluten-Free Survival Food

-It is tough finding gluten-free foods in normal times never mind in a long term SHTF situation.
+It is tough finding gluten-free foods in regular times, never mind in a long-term SHTF situation.
 Gluten is in just about everything.

-But, as we’ve talked about before, you should have a variety of emergency foods in your stockpile.
+But, as we’ve discussed, you should have various emergency foods in your stockpile.

 This includes: